Wiredcraft/devops-ansible/packages/mysql/v0.2/docs/configuration.md

         default: {}
         description: Associative array of databaes, the key is used as database name
         required: false
+        type: object
         object_id: database

 # Define objects that are
 objects:
     user:
+        description: MySQL user object.
+Currently passwords are generated randomly only.
+        options:
             password:
                 description: Define the password to be set for the user [UNSUPPORTED]
                 default: RANDOM
                 type: string
                 required: false
             generate_password:
                 description: Define whether a random password must be generated for the user
                 default: true
                 type: bool
                 required: false
             hosts:
                 description: Array of hosts the user will be allowed to connect from. ex. [localhost, 192.168.%]
                 default: localhost
                 type: array
                 required: false
     database:
+        description: MySQL database object, defines a database and the permissions of the users
             users:
                 description: Array of users with full privileges on the database
                 default: None
                 type: array
                 required: false

 ---